tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 When you get a trademark license, it will only apply to the specific publication in your request.
 You will need to apply for a new license if you want to make another publication.

-### 4.5.
-Movies and TV shows
-You need a trademark license if you want to use the Community’s logo in a movie, TV show episode, or online production.

-[You should include the following information when requesting a license to use our marks in a movie or TV show.]
- 1. What is the proposed title of the movie or TV show?
- 2. Contact information (and Community username if relevant) for the applicant.
- 3. The names of the screenwriter, director, producer, distributor, actors, and any interviewees (for documentaries).
- 4. How will the Community mark be displayed or discussed?
-Include a printout of any Community project that you want to show.
- 5. Include a script and any footage that has already been created.
-Unless discussed in the script, specify the location of the film and whether it will advertise a product in conjunction with using the Community marks.
- 6. Where, when, and how will the movie be distributed?
- 7. How will it be advertised?
-Do you intend to display the Community marks on the advertisement?

-When you get a trademark license, it will only apply to the specific film, TV show episode, or online production in your request.
-You will need to apply for a new license if you want to shoot another film or TV show episode.

-### 4.6.
+### 4.4.
 Commercial merchandise
-You may also make merchandise with the Community marks for commercial use, if:
+You need a trademark license if you want to make merchandise with the community marks for commercial use.
+All such licenses will require, at least, that you:
-#### 4.6.1.
-You get a trademark license from the Trademark steward;
-#### 4.6.2.
-You follow our Visual Identity Guidelines; and
-#### 4.6.3.
+* use our logos without modifying them; and
-You truthfully advertise to customers how much of the selling price, if any, will be donated to Community projects.
+* truthfully advertise to customers how much of the selling price, if any, will be donated to Community projects.

 ## 5. Prohibited uses